Automated insulin delivery system: Hybrid Closed Loop (HCL) / Advanced Hybrid Closed Loop (AHCL)

 Fully or full closed loop (FCL) systems adjust insulin delivery in response to changes in glucose levels without requiring input by users for mealtime insulin or announcements of meals.

 Required components

 An automated insulin delivery system consists of three distinct components: a continuous glucose monitor to determine blood sugar levels, a pump to deliver insulin, and an algorithm that uses the data from the CGM and pump to determine needed insulin adjustments.

 In the United States, the Food and Drug Administration (FDA) allows each component to be approved independently, allowing for more rapid approvals and incremental innovation.
-Each component is discussed in greater detail below.